McConnell warns of 'scorched-earth, post-nuclear Senate,' promises 'nightmare' if Dems end filibuster

 It would also govern other rules on how the Senate will function for the next two years -- which the Senate was largely limited without.
 Therefore, senators started the Biden term considering his less controversial Cabinet nominees, especially on national security issues.

-Now, with an agreement on how to run the chamber impending, it will be able to more ably tackle more controversial issues.
-But it will have to act quickly on immediate priorities -- the impeachment trial for former President Donald Trump starts in earnest on Feb.
+Now, with an agreement on how to run the chamber impending, it will be able to more capably tackle more controversial issues.
+The Senate will have to act quickly on immediate priorities -- the impeachment trial for former President Donald Trump starts in earnest on Feb.
 9 and will take up the Senate's entire schedule until it comes to a resolution.

 But, McConnell said, any progress on anything would be destroyed if Democrats get rid of the filibuster.